aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/keyless_account.md

 ## Function `remove_all_override_auds_for_next_epoch`

-Convenience method to queue up clearing the set of override <code>aud</code>'s.
-The change will only be effective after reconfiguration.
-Only callable via governance proposal.

-WARNING: When no override <code>aud</code> is set, recovery of keyless accounts associated with applications that disappeared is no longer possible.
+Convenience method to queue up clearing the set of override <code>aud</code>&apos;s.
+The change will only be effective after<br/> reconfiguration.
+Only callable via governance proposal.<br/><br/> WARNING: When no override <code>aud</code> is set, recovery of keyless accounts associated with applications that disappeared<br/> is no longer possible.

 <pre><code>public fun remove_all_override_auds_for_next_epoch(fx: &amp;signer)<br/></code></pre>